giantswarm/awscnfm/docs/using.md

 ## 4. Execute a plan or an action

-You can choose to execute either the entire test plan for a cluster scope, or a single action.
+You can choose to execute either the entire test plan for a test plan, or a single action.

 ### 4a.
 Executing the entire plan

-Running the entire plan, that is all actions defined within the cluster scope, should help you
+Running the entire plan, that is all actions defined within the test plan, should help you

-- create a tenant cluster according to the spec of the cluster scope
+- create a tenant cluster according to the spec of the test plan
 - run all checks
 - delete the cluster in the end

-For example, with the cluster scope `cl001`, executing the entire plan would require this command:
+For example, with the test plan `cl001`, executing the entire plan would require this command:

 ```nohighlight
 awscnfm cl001 ac000